Home | Research | Teaching | Curriculum Vitæ | Miscellaneous

 During my time in Cambridge, I organized the weekly Junior Geometry Seminar, called Geometry Tea.
 See here for up-to-date infos.
 Also, I was based at Trinity Hall and I was a member of the Trinity Hall Chapel Choir (THCC).
 In 2014, we recorded our debut CD in Brittany.
-In April 2016, we recorded music by Henry Purcell, which is now available here and at any decent CD shop.
+In 2016, we recorded music by Henry Purcell, which is now available here and at any decent CD shop.